gvwilson/sql-tutorial/pages/index.md

 [% double stem="admin_commands" suffix="sql out" %]

+-   SQLite [%g admin_command "administrative commands" %]
--   SQLite administrative commands start with `.` and *aren't* part of the SQL standard
+    start with `.` and *aren't* part of the SQL standard
     -   PostgreSQL's special commands start with `\`
+-   Each command must appear on a line of its own
 -   Use `.help` for a complete list
+-   `.mode markdown` and `.headers on` make the output more readable

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Specifying Columns" %]